Have you ever wondered what foods have magnesium and how it affects your body?

 Magnesium has been in the news a lot recently and seems to be high on the list of “trendy” supplements these days.
-But before you spend your money on another supplement, let’s take a look at what magnesium does, how much magnesium you need, and what foods are high in magnesium.
+But, before you spend your money on another supplement, let’s look at what magnesium does, how much magnesium you need, and what foods are high in magnesium.

 The Recommended Dietary Allowance (or RDA) for magnesium is dependent on age and sex, but ranges from 310 mg/day to 420 mg/day for healthy adults.